Policies & Procedures

 - participants and MSU faculty agree to sign a Travel Warning Release Form prior to travel to the country.

 Participants may travel via personal vehicle, commercial airlines, and other public and private transportation both stateside and abroad.
 During this travel participants will be subject to airline and TSA rules, and rules and regulations of foreign entities, which may change at any time without notice.

-Transportation delays or cancellations are not the responsibility of MSU or your program provider.
+Transportation delays or cancellations are not the responsibility of MSU or the program provider.
 Cancellations and delays may result in the loss of program time abroad and/or the cancellation of activities without refund to the participant.
-MSU and/or your program provider will make every possible effort to work with airlines and other transportation providers to reschedule travel that affects program length and activities as little as possible.
+MSU and/or the program provider will make every possible effort to work with airlines and other transportation providers to reschedule travel that affects program length and activities as little as possible.